10 Best Rain Ponchos in 2018 reviewed

 Even if you’re not into extreme sports or survival camps, we think that poncho is still worth considering.
 The price of the product is reasonable considering that it’s made from a durable ripstop polyester fabric and people who have purchased this product would agree that the waterproofing lives up to expectations.

-Despite being one size fits all this poncho is defiantly on the larger side and recommended for people of a taller stature.
+Despite being one size fits all this poncho is definitely on the larger side and recommended for people of a taller stature.

 7. Frogg Toggs Ultra-light